Chapter 5.84

 From and after the effective date of the ordinance codified in this section, there is levied upon, and shall be collected from, the persons on account of the business activities, license fees in the amounts to be determined by the application of the rates against gross income, as follows:

-A. Upon every person engaged in or carrying on a telephone business, or a combined telephone and telegraph business, including revenues from intrastate toll, derived from the operation of such business within the city, a fee or tax equal to nine (9) percent of the total gross income from such business in the city during the person’s tax year for which the license is required; provided, however, that the minimum fee or tax shall not be less than one hundred dollars ($100.00) per tax year.
+A. Upon every person engaged in or carrying on a telecommunications service or telephone business, or a combined telephone and telegraph business, including revenues from intrastate toll, derived from such business provided to customers within the city, a fee or tax equal to nine (9) percent of the total gross income from such business in the city during the person’s tax year for which the license is required; provided, however, that the minimum fee or tax shall not be less than one hundred dollars ($100.00) per tax year.

 B. Upon every person engaged in or carrying on a telegraph business, a fee or tax equal to nine (9) percent of the total gross income from such business in the city during the tax year for which the license is required; provided, however, that the minimum fee or tax shall not be less than one hundred dollars ($100.00) per tax year.